JunoLab/JunoDocs.jl/docs/src/man/faq.md

 Please leave bug reports either [at the discussion board](https://discourse.julialang.org) or [at the Juno.jl Github repository](https://github.com/JunoLab/Juno.jl/issues).

-### Juno doesn't work properly after an update.
+### Juno doesn't work properly after an Atom update.
 What do I do?
 Check whether you have a little red bug symbol in the status bar (lower right):

 ![native bug](../assets/native_bug.png)